SamyBlue/Lightning-Beams/README.md

 ``MinRadius, MaxRadius``\
 Governs the amplitude of fluctuations throughout the bolt\
 ``Frequency``\
-Governs the frequency of fluctuations throughout the bolt\
+Governs the frequency of fluctuations throughout the bolt.
+Lower this to remove jittery-looking lightning\
 ``AnimationSpeed``\
 Governs how fast the bolt oscillates (i.e. how fast the fluctuating wave travels along bolt)\
 ``Thickness``\